XORGanon/cards/README.md

 * Keep one empty line between each "card" and the next

 #### Like so
 	# Schismogenesis
-    + Description : The way in which neighboring entities individuate in a highlighting of their differences.
+	+ Description : The way in which neighboring entities individuate ...
 	+ Suite : Belonging

 	# Semioverse miner
-    + Lore : Some metaverse miners call their collectively constructed underworld "The megadungeon": a branching [...]
+	* Lore : Some metaverse miners call their collectively constructed ...

-    # Et cetera ...
+	# Life-cycle

 #### Note
 Syntax conventions will be updated as the renderer develops, but I'll take care of upgrading them along with the description above.